darioShar/PDMP/readme.md

-# PDMP
+# Generative models with PDMPs

-PDMP (Piecewise Deterministic Markov Process) is a generative model that replaces traditional Gaussian noise-based diffusion with piecewise deterministic processes.
-This modification aims to enhance sample generation through structured exploration, particularly useful for high-dimensional and complex distributions.
+Piecewise Deterministic Generative Models are a class of generative models that replace traditional Gaussian noise-based diffusion with piecewise deterministic processes (PDMPs).

-This repository contains the full implementation of PDMP, providing the tools for training, evaluation, and generation of data using this model.
+This repository contains the full implementation of these models, providing the tools for training, evaluation, and generation of data.
 It includes a modular structure, allowing users to customize different components like the model, logging mechanisms, and experiment setups.

-For further details on the theoretical background and methodology, please refer to our preprint [here](https://arxiv.org/abs/2407.19448).
+For further details on the theoretical background and methodology, please refer to our paper [here](https://arxiv.org/abs/2407.19448).

 ## Repository Overview